A modern apartment building with large windows stands next to a brick PetSmart store on a sunny day.

 Why invest in REITs?

-Traditionally, REITs have provided total returns equal to those of the better-performing asset classes derived from high, stable income payout and long-term capital gains.
-Their relatively low correlation with other assets also makes for a memorable portfolio diversifier that can decrease when you really think about it portfolio risk and improve returns.
+Traditionally, REITs have provided total returns equal to those of the better-performing asset classes based on high, stable income payout and long-term capital gains.
+Their relatively low correlation with other assets also makes for a great portfolio diversifier that can decrease when you really think about it portfolio risk and improve returns.
 This is what you need to know about investing in real estate in REIT format.

 Performance Of REITs: What Would It Look Like?